-- Healthy Marriage Promotion and Relationship Education
+- Healthy Marriage Promotion: Education in High Schools and Marriage and Relationship Education

 - Job and Career Advancement (Optional)

-- Job -Driven Employment (Optional)
+- Job-Driven Employment (Optional)

+- Parenting Skills (As applicable)

 - Curricula

 - Program Participation Targets

 - Large Scope Services

 - Intake, Enrollment, and Assessment of Needs

 - Addressing Individual Participant Needs

 - Grant-Funded Participation Supports

 - Partnerships

 - Domestic Violence Requirement

 - Child Maltreatment

 - Voluntary Participation

-All components (including optional components that the applicant chooses to implement) must be addressed -especially since they align with the evaluation criteria.
+All components (except optional components that the applicant chooses not to implement) must be addressed - especially since they align with the evaluation criteria.
 Applicants will want to use these headings so that it is clear to reviewers that these components are included in your proposals.

-Address one or more of the seven FRAMEWorks activities and elements
+Address one of more of the 3 specified activities

-- Public Advertising Campaigns

-- A campaign must have a clear connection to program outreach (recruitment, retention) and the provision of comprehensive, direct services
+- Education in High Schools - Marriage and Relationship Education/Skills (MRES) - Public Advertising Campaigns - A campaign must have a clear connection to program outreach (recruitment, retention) and the provision of comprehensive, direct services

-- Marriage and Relationship Education/Skills (MRES)

-- Pre-Marital Education

-- Marriage Enhancement

-- Divorce Reduction

-- Marriage Mentoring

-- Reduction of Disincentives to Marriage